 - Restaurant Le Patriarche, Québec, Canada

 - Cocina de Autor, Playa del Carmen, Mexico

 Congratulations to the new award winners!
 About a year or so, we wrote an article detailing how much harder it would be in 2013 to pass the Five-Diamond certification.
-Basically, you have to score a 78 percent now, compared to a 69 percent in the past.
+Basically, you have to score 78 percent now, compared to 69 percent in the past.
 From the AAA press release: Continue reading

 Here’s a wake-up call: The hotel front desk will do one better than ringing your phone in the morning.
 They’ll send an actual human being to your room.
 Don’t worry.
 They won’t come in and kiss you good morning.
 But they might bring you coffee.
 Never mind that most travelers nowadays have Smartphones with built-in alarm clocks.
 Hoteliers say the human wake-up call is a way to personalize a guest’s stay.

 We agree and have really grown to love a great, personalized wake-up call.
 Quite a few TrueGuest hotels do an outstanding job of placing a timely call, anticipating our needs, and giving us key information like today’s weather and breakfast schedule.
 Our iPhones can’t do that yet!
 Here are a few other great examples from the article: Continue reading

 If you’ve worked in hospitality for more than about 2 days, you’ve probably already been yelled at by an angry guest.
 Luckily Mark Goulston at the Harvard Business Review has some great tips.
 Mark suggests asking a person who is venting the following three questions:

 - What are you most frustrated about?
 This is a good question because when you ask them about their feelings, it often sounds condescending.
 And if you start out focusing on their anger, it sounds as if you are coldly telling them to get a hold on themselves, which may work, but more often will just cause the pressure inside them to build up even more.